icis4/yat/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 - Automatic actions [Filter] and [Suppress] as well as automatic actions and responses based on a text trigger are constrained to handle complete lines.
 Thus, individual characters incl. control characters like <XOn> as well as incomplete lines will not be displayed until line is complete.
+- Switching log off may take several seconds, during which YAT is unresponsive (bug #459).
 - Running YAT for a long period, or creating many terminals, results in memory leaks, which result in a gradual increase of the memory consumption (RAM) (bugs #243, #263 and #336, root cause yet unknown, could even be a limitation of the memory management of the .NET runtime).